jrs-innovation-center/CODEcampAS/4-magic-eight-ball/dom.md

 # Document Object Model (DOM)

-The DOM is how we interact with HTML pages using javascript.
-We can dynamically create HTML using javascript or we can listen to events that occur on the web page.
+The DOM is how we interact with an HTML page form JavaScript.
+We can create HTML using JavaScript or we can listen to events that occur on the web page.

-The DOM is an application program interface or API.
+The DOM is an application program interface, or API.
 It contains many objects and functions that we can use to do all sorts of interesting things to our web pages.

-For example, if we want to add an html element to the web page, we can do the following:
+For example, if we want to add an HTML element to the web page, we can do the following:

 - createElement
 - set the innerText property